-The Social Partnership Forum (SPF) offers employers in the NHS the opportunity to get involved and influence the Government's healthcare policies in relation to the workforce.
+The Social Partnership Forum (SPF) offers employers in the NHS the opportunity to discuss and debate the development and implementation of the workforce implications of policies.

 News from the latest national SPF meeting

-The SPF currently has two subgroups which focus on specific workforce related issues:
+The SPF currently has three subgroups which focus on specific workforce related issues: